 Each year the Miami Red Dress Fashion Show brings critical attention to Heart Disease and Women.
 The evening kicks off with a Pre-Show Cocktail Hour at 8 p.m., hosted by Primp Salon & Hair Extension Boutique.
 The show will begin at 9 p.m. with a musical performance by Ruben Campbell, singer, actor and founder of Music for Your Heart Foundation.

 An eclectic assortment of red dresses from renowned designers will grace the runway, accessorized by Piaget and Judith Lieber.
 Participating designers include Laundry by Shelli Segal and Jantzen by Perry Ellis International; Oscar de la Renta; Donna Karan; Nicole Miller; Gustavo Cadile; Angel Sanchez; Silvia Tcherassi; Diego Binetti; Victoria Lopez Castro; Fisico by Cristina Ferrari; Ever After; Koam Designs; Sarahi House of Fashion; Custo Barcelona; LAVUK; and the Project Runway Latin America Red Dress winner.

-For more information about the American Heart Association and its programs, or to make a reservation for the fashion show, please call 305-631-4750.
+For more information about the American Heart Association and its programs, call 305-631-4750.

 About American Heart Association

 Founded in 1924, we’re the nation’s oldest and largest voluntary health organization dedicated to building healthier lives, free of heart disease and stroke.
 To help prevent, treat and defeat these diseases — America’s No. 1 and No. 3 killers — we fund cutting-edge research, conduct lifesaving public and professional educational programs, and advocate to protect public health.
 To learn more or join us in helping all Americans, call 1-800-AHA-USA1 or visit americanheart.org.